Spotlights on Highway Safety Issues

 Motorcyclist Traffic Fatalities by State

-GHSA has published preliminary motorcyclist fatality counts for the past four years as part of its Spotlight on Highway Safety Issues series of reports.
+GHSA publishes annual motorcyclist fatality reports as part of its Spotlight on Highway Safety series.

 2012 Preliminary Data

 This report projects that motorcyclist fatalities increased 9 percent between 2011 and 2012, based on preliminary data supplied by the states.

 Unseasonably warm weather, an improving economy, and rising gas prices are suggested as factors that may have contributed to this spike in motorcycle deaths.
 The report recommends several proven countermeasures to help reverse the trend.
 Learn More

 The report also discusses how a strengthening economy and rising gas prices may influence fatality numbers and recommends five strategies that states can implement to help make a difference in keeping motorcyclists safer on our nation's roadways.
 Learn More

 While the national decline is good news, there are some areas of concern, such as: a much smaller decline than the prior year; a 3 percent increase in fatalities in the third quarter; an expected rise in motorcycle travel; and a recent drop in motorcycle helmet use.
 Learn More